fandreuz/BisPy/joss-paper/paper.md

 # Statement of need

-To the best of our knowledge, there is not another project which addresses bisimulation and fulfills the needs of a serious open source project.
-We found some sparse implementations of _Paige-Tarjan_'s algorithm, but the source code lacked documentation and test cases.
-We think that our project may be a useful tool to study practical cases for people who are approaching the field — since the notion of bisimulation may be somewhat counterintuitive at first glance — as well as to established researchers in the field, who may use
+To the best of our knowledge \texttt{BisPy} is the first Python project to address the problem of bisimulation and to fulfill the needs of an healthy open source project.
+We found some sparse implementations of _Paige-Tarjan_'s algorithm, however the source code lacked documentation and test cases, and did not seem to be intended for distribution.

-$\texttt{BisPy}$ to study improvements on particular types of graphs, and to compare new algorithms with the state of the art.
+We think that our project may be a useful tool to study practical cases for people who are approaching the field — since the notion of bisimulation may be somewhat counterintuitive at first glance — as well as to established researchers, who may use \texttt{BisPy} to study improvements on particular types of graphs and to compare new algorithms with the state of the art.

 # Acknowledgements